espinoco/espinoco.github.io/src/Tips for writing communication.md

 published_on: 2023-05-28
 ---

 - Shorten sentences.
-Use less words to communicate the same message.
+Use fewer words to communicate the same message.
 - Use words you use during face-to-face communication, if you don't say "therefore" then don't write it.
 - Data instead of adverbs like "most", "few" or "nearly".
 - Be objective.
 "The error count is 0" vs "It's fixed".